geraldmwangi/StateVariableFilter-LV2/README.md

 ## Build for MOD Duo

 Install mod-plugin-builder.
-Then in the mod-plugin-builder/plugins/package create a link to the directory where this repo is cloned
+Then in the directory mod-plugin-builder/plugins/package create a link to the directory where this repo is cloned
 ```
 cd ~/mod-plugin-builder/plugins/package